 With this change of leadership the Cinelli brand was transformed.
 Antonio instigated a series of collaborations with artists, making Cinelli the first brand to take a passion for art and integrate this into the world of bicycles.
 Over the years the company has collaborated with the world’s leading designers and artists: from the Laser by Keith Haring to the Cinelli logo designed by Italo Lupi, to the limited-edition Supercorsa by Barry McGee, and the Mike Giant accessories.

-Cinelli is now know throughout the world for its bicycles that combine not only an emotional, cultural and artist elegance, but are designed for optimum technical performance.
+Cinelli is now known throughout the world for its bicycles that combine not only an emotional, cultural and artist elegance, but are designed for optimum technical performance.